crmathieu/Orbital/README.md

 To zoom in/out: click on both mouse buttons and drag the mouse forward or backward.
 To rotate the scene: click on the mouse left button only and drag the mouse sideways.

-PHA (Potentially Hazardous Asteroids), comets and Big Asteroids data was collected from the JPL Small-Body Database Search Engine.
+All data was collected from the JPL Small-Body Database Search Engine and the Nasa planetary factsheets.

 Keep in mind that